Thursday's links are here to comfort you right after the jump.

 Art: Dark Horse gives a look at Tom Morello and artist Scott Hepburn's process for creating pages from their upcoming Orchid series.

-Lego: Rebrickable is a site that can tell you what official
+Lego: Rebrickable is a site that can tell you

 Animation: According to Comics Continuum, frequent Spider-Man voice actor Josh Keaton will voice Hal Jordan in Cartoon Network's upcoming Green Lantern: The Animated Series.